anyscale/madewithml.github.io/docs/courses/foundations/recurrent-neural-networks.md

 </center>

-!!! note
-    At the first time step, the previous hidden state $h_{t-1}$ can either be a zero vector (unconditioned) or initialized (conditioned).
+> At the first time step, the previous hidden state $h_{t-1}$ can either be a zero vector (unconditioned) or initialized (conditioned).
 If we are conditioning the RNN, the first hidden state $h_0$ can belong to a specific condition or we can concat the specific condition to the randomly initialized hidden vectors at each time step.
 More on this in the subsequent notebooks on RNNs.

 ```python linenums="1"
 RNN_HIDDEN_DIM = 128